harithzahid/knex-cli/README.md

 - Seed & migration using knex.js.
 - Multiple environment supported.
+- Allow / disallow tasks based on environment.
-- Config to disable action & trigger confirmation prompt for some task based on environments.
+- Enable confirmation prompt for tasks based on environment.

-Checkout to `seed_migration_multiple_db` branch to see configuration examples.
+Checkout to `seed_migration_multiple_db` branch to see configuration example.